 The Essentials Kit

-In today’s modern age it may be possible to go fully digital but honestly, it’s not as much fun.
+It may be possible to go fully digital in today’s modern age, but honestly, it’s not as much fun.

 There is something special about the look, feel and smell of real objects and books.
 So my advice to you is to buy quality and then to treasure it.
 Learn to love these possessions and treasure them throughout your life as they will remind you of these great days.